Get started now.

 - Québec: Emploi-Québec or the Commission de la construction du Québec (CCQ)

 Canada is home to many vocational schools that specialize in helping people prepare for a Red Seal apprenticeship.
 You might want to look into your region's culinary, beauty, and skilled trades programs.
-Plenty of hands-on educational opportunities exist, from baking and pastry programs to electrician and HVAC courses.
+Plenty of hands-on educational opportunities exist.